damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 #### Labels Exclusive for Community Posts
 {: #compensation-labels}

 The following labels define the [compensation](community-writers/#compensation) the post is worth it, corresponding to its length, importance to our Content Strategy, and to our community.
+They should be applied to every compensated community post, only in the [Blog Posts issue tracker][blog-tracker].

 - `$100` = post worth USD 100.00: short tutorials of 800-1500 words
 - `$150` = post worth USD 150.00: in-depth tutorials or opinion pieces of 1,500+ words
 - `TOP PRIORITY +$50` = top priority posts, worth **plus** USD 50.00

-**Important:** these labels should be added by the [Blog Editorial Team] members only. if you find a post that you think should receive one of these labels, please @mention one of the editors in the issue or MR. They will evaluate your request and attributte the proper label.
+**Important:** these labels should be added by the [Blog Editors][Blog Editorial Team] only.
+If you find a post that you think should receive one of these labels, please @mention one of the editors in the issue or MR. They will evaluate your request and attribute the proper label.

 ### Blog Post Issue Tracker

-To keep things clear for everyone, we assume:
+To keep things clear for everyone in the [issue tracker][blog-tracker], we assume:

 - Anything not assigned to a person is in the [backlog]
 - Anything that is assigned to a person or labels with `on it` is "in progress"